-Open Roof Award
+Open Roof Fellowship

 "Then some people came, bringing to him a paralyzed man, carried by four of them.
 And when they could not bring him to Jesus because of the crowd, they removed the roof above him; and after having dig through it, they let down the mat on which the paralytic lay.
-When Jesus saw their faith he said to the paralytic, 'Son, you are forgiven…'" --Mark 2:3-5
+When Jesus saw their faith he said to the paralytic, 'Son, you are forgiven…'" Mark 2:3-5

 Two congregations were acknowledged for their extra efforts to welcome persons with special needs into their congregations.
 Stan Noffsinger, General Secretary, and Jonathan Shively, executive director of Congregational Life Ministries, presented the 2015 Open Roof Award to Cedar Lake Church of the Brethren in Auburn of the Northern Indiana District and Staunton Church of the Brethren of the Shenandoah District.